-Here are notable point about Free Mailchimp Account:
+Here is notable point about Free Mailchimp Account:

 - It’s free till first 2000 subscribers in your mailing list